 PreVeil’s platform uses end-to-end encryption to secure user data.
 End-to-end encryption ensures that data is encrypted on the sender’s device and is never decrypted anywhere other than on the recipient’s device.
 This ensures that only the sender and the recipient can ever read the information being shared–and no one else.
 Data is never decrypted on the server, thus even if attackers successfully breach the server, all they will get is gibberish.

-Additionally, in PreVeil no cloud services provider (including PreVeil) has access to keys, network access codes, or passwords that enable decryption.
+Additionally, in PreVeil no provider (including PreVeil) has access to keys, network access codes, or passwords that enable decryption.
 Private keys are stored on user devices only.
 Public keys stored on the server are encrypted, ensuring an attacker can never access them.

 Defense suppliers that rely on PreVeil are able to safely and securely exchange ITAR related data with U.S. entities outside the U.S. as well as store ITAR data in servers overseas.

 Learn more about how PreVeil can help you get on the path to ITAR compliance.
 Contact us.